dabeaz/curio/docs/howto.rst

         curio.run(main)

-A ``UniversalQueue`` can be used by any combination of threads or curio tasks.
+A ``UniversalQueue`` can be used by any combination of threads or Curio tasks.
 The same API is used in both cases.
 However, when working with coroutines, queue operations must be prefaced by an ``await`` keyword.